anaibanez/client-management/client-management-frontend/README.md

  To show the localization of the company address is displayed a map using Google Maps Javascript API and react-google-maps library which provides a set of React components wrapping the underlying Google Maps JavaScript API v3 instances.
- The coordenates are automatically updates when the user set a marker in the map and viceverse, when the user changes the latitude or longitude input the marker in the map ar updated.
+ The coordenates are automatically updates when the user set a marker in the map and viceverse, when the user changes the latitude or longitude input, the marker in the map is updated.